amavicpos/other-files/README.md

-Astrophysics
+Physics mini projects
 -----------
-Programs and little projects focused on astronomy/astrophysics.
+Programs and little projects focused on physics and astrophysics.

 Numerical analysis with C++
 -----------